Encore-Developers/songs/README.md

 > Encore does NOT endorse piracy.

 > The charting resources and guide here are quite outdated (not that you can't use them, there are just more things available)<br>
-> We hope that by the time v0.2.0 is released, we'll have better charting documentation.<br>
+> We'll have probably better charting documentation soon.<br>
 > Meanwhile, it is HIGHLY encouraged to ask in the Discord for any help or guides!

+**Server rules in Encore apply here when it comes to PRs!<br>Please don't include bigotry and NSFW content in the contents of your pull request.**

 **If your song is quite old, and you have updated it, <br> please update your `info.json` to the new format. <br> You can read about it here: [CHARTS.md](https://github.com/Encore-Developers/Encore/blob/main/CHARTS.md)**